aws-powertools/powertools-lambda-typescript/docs/features/event-handler/appsync-graphql.md

 !!! note

     The following examples use a more advanced schema.
-These schemas differ from [initial sample infrastructure we used earlier](#required-resources).
+These schemas differ from the [initial sample infrastructure we used earlier](#required-resources).

 You can register the same route handler multiple times to resolve fields with the same return value.